kaleidopop/NSFgrants/README.md

 The resulting dataset consists of 410292 observations of 17 variables.
 Various subsets were created to calculate cumulative amounts granted to states, programs and by months.
 Subsets of top recipient states was also created for similar purposes.

+# Accessing our dataframe

+In order to obtain the graphical output:
+1. Load the schoolsall data.frame from the file NSF.RData
+2. Execute the code in subsets.R
+3. All the graphs are listed in the newgraphs.R file and are grouped in sections